Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 Figure: Tableau Features

-In addition to the features shown above, new tableau versions also contain the following features<br/>
+In addition to the features shown above, newer tableau versions also contain the following additional features. <br/>

 ![](/research/Images/New_Features.PNG)